 Hobs Moat is an ancient, moated site located to the west of Hobs Moat Road and north of Castle Lane.
 It is a scheduled Ancient Monument and was the subject of a great deal of excavation in the 1980s.
 Today it is a rectangular wooded area, clearly visible on the above photograph.

-Pemberton "a corruption of Odingsells' Moat" .
-Hobs Moat is said to have been the site of the home of the de Odingsells and later the de Limisi family who were lords of the manor of Ulverlei and founders of what we now know as Solihull.
+Pemberton suggests in Solihull and its Church that Hobs Moat is “a corruption of Odingsells’ Moat.”.
+Hobs Moat is said to have been the site of the home of the de Limisi and the de Odingsells families who were lords of the manor of Ulverlei and founders of what we now know as Solihull.
 Pemberton states "The moat, surmounted as it would have been by a stockade, would have been a formidable obstacle to assault" (1905:35)

 Olton heritage by Jean Powrie, Margaret Jordan and Carol Andrews, 1986 (includes section on the excavations at Hobs Moat, 1985)